rufatpro/gonka-docs/docs/FAQ.md

 ### What is the GNK coin?
 GNK is the native coin of the Gonka network.
 It is used to incentivize participants, price resources, and ensure the sustainable growth of the network.

+### Can I buy GNK coin?
+No, you cannot buy GNK coin on exchanges right now because the coin has not been listed yet.
+However, there are two ways to obtain GNK before listing:

+- Mine as a Host — GNK coins can already be minted by contributing computational resources to the network.
+- Participate in the [bounty program](https://discord.com/invite/RADwCT2U6R) — certain tasks, contributions, or community activities may grant GNK rewards.

 ### What makes the protocol efficient?
 Our difference from the "big players" is the pricing and the fact that, despite the size of the user, the inference is being distributed equally.
 To learn more, please review the [Whitepaper](https://gonka.ai/whitepaper.pdf).